entando/entando-docs/vuepress/docs/next/docs/component-generator/blueprint-features.md

-To add more events to listen to the widgets, add the event types to `INPUT_EVENT_TYPES` object at `detailsWidget/src/custom-elements/widgetEventTypes.js` which will add it to the listener list (or remove the event by removing the element).
+To add more events to listen to the widgets, add the event types to `INPUT_EVENT_TYPES` object at `detailsWidget/src/custom-elements/widgetEventTypes.js` which will add it to the listener list.
+To remove the event, simply remove the element from the list.

-For more information about custom events and widget communication, please refer to the section on "Widget communication".
+For more information about custom events and widget communication, please refer to the section on [Widget communication](../../tutorials/micro-frontends/communication.html).

 ### Tests and mocks

 Each widget has tests written for it.
-Entando uses `react-testing-library`, but developers are free to upgrade and use any tool.
+Entando uses `react-testing-library`, but developers are free to upgrade and use any tool desired.
 Tests are kept at `detailsWidget/src/components/` and mocks for them are at `detailsWidget/src/components/`.

 ### PropTypes

-PropTypes for data used across several components are shared - you can see and modify them at `detailsWidget/src/components/`.
-This way you can avoid repeating same propTypes in each component and just import shared ones
+PropTypes for data used across several components are shared.
+You can see and modify them at `detailsWidget/src/components/`.
+This way you can avoid repeating the same propTypes in each component and import the shared ones.

     import React from 'react';
     import conferenceType from 'components/__types__/conference';